OData/v3ProtocolDocument/OData Atom Format.markdown

 ### 6.1.1.
 The `atom:entry` Element ###
 An `atom:entry` element is used to represent a single entity, which is an instance of a structured type with an identity.

 The `atom:entry` element MAY contain a `metadata:etag` attribute, representing an opaque string value that can be used in a subsequent request to determine if the value of the entity has changed.
-For details on how ETags are used, refer to the <todo:insert reference here> spec.
+For details on how ETags are used, refer to [OData:Core][].

 ### 6.1.2.
 The `atom:id` Element ###
 The `atom:id` element defines a durable, opaque, globally unique identifier for the entry.
 Its content must be an IRI as defined in [RFC3987][].
 The consumer of the feed must not assume this IRI can be de-referenced, nor assume any semantics from its structure.